awsdocs/aws-iot-docs/developerguide/dd-detect-ml-getting-started.md

 ### Mitigate identified device issues<a name="mitigate-issues-cli"></a>

 1. Use the `[create\-thing\-group](https://docs.aws.amazon.com/cli/latest/reference/iot/create-thing-group.html)` command to create a thing group for the mitigation action\.
-In the following example we create a thing group called **ThingGroupForDetectMitigationAction**
+In the following example, we create a thing group called **ThingGroupForDetectMitigationAction**\.

    ```
    aws iot create-thing-group —thing-group-name ThingGroupForDetectMitigationAction